Play-Doh (sculpture): Analysis

-The title refers to the modeling compound named Play-Doh which is used for arts and crafts projects by young children.
+The title refers to the modeling compound known as Play-Doh which is used for arts and crafts projects by young children.

 In reference to the sculpture Play-Doh, Koons has said that he tries to "make objects that you can't make any judgements about".
 In the same commentary Koons said "If you take Play-Doh apart... they're organic shapes that all stack on top of each other... so that these surfaces are meeting on the inside and you never see that... the public doesn't see it but I think that you feel it and it has kind of a Freudian quality to it.
 I really thought that Play-Doh captures the twentieth century and you have this aspect of Freud with this mound of Play-Doh and the way the organic shapes are on top of each other... and within art you have this abstract expressionism... you have this aspect of DeKooning or something..."